by Olli Puustinen and Tommi Kurki, NAPA Design Solutions

 Briefly, the idea behind the solution is to avoid networking related problems by having a master database stored in a corporate network and local copies of the database stored for each user.
 All the read and write operations happen directly from/to the local databases, while the performance of the system is not affected during the operations.
 NAPA synchronizes the content of local databases with a master database in the background, in order to keep all the databases up-to-date.
 With the NAPA Server Database solution, the amount of data transferred over the network is minimized.

 As an example, when a user A updates a loading condition definition of the model, the writing operation happens directly to the local database, without causing any delay in the operation.
-The synchronization of the modified definition is started simultaneously in the background, updating the master database and other local databases which currently connected to the master database.
+The synchronization of the modified definition, is started simultaneously in the background, updating the master database and other local databases which currently connected to the master database.
 When the project database is reopened and some content is not up-to-date with the master database, only the changes are synchronized during the opening operation.
 With a traditional database, the whole database would be reloaded.

 We highly recommended that you use the NAPA Server Database solution for better user experience in a shared environment.
-The solution is available free of charge.
+The solution is available for free of charge.

 NAPA 3D CAD Exchange

 The latest export tools of NAPA help to share NAPA 3D models with your colleagues or with stakeholders who don’t have access to NAPA.
-The import tools, on the other hand, help to ease the design 3D model, for example by visualizing external components, such as larger equipment inside the hull structure.
+The import tools on the other hand, help to ease the design 3D model, for example by visualizing external components, such as larger equipment inside the hull structure.
 This functionality is available in NAPA Designer.

-Several neutral export file formats such as the JT, STEP, HTML, and 3D PDF formats, are available.
-This provides an easy way to share your NAPA model with a third party without access to NAPA since these commonly utilized file formats are supported by many common CAD software applications, web browsers, and general tools.
+Several neutral export file formats such as the JT, STEP, HTML and 3D PDF formats, are available.
+This provides an easy way to share your NAPA model with a third party without access to NAPA, since these commonly utilized file formats are supported by many common CAD software applications, web browsers and general tools.

 The neutral file formats can be also imported into NAPA for a quick look or as a part of the 3D model to help the 3D design and modeling.
-Some larger components such as main engines, auxiliary machinery, and larger ducts can be imported into NAPA to ease the design of tighter areas, where extra space is often on the smaller side.
+Some larger components such as main engines, auxiliary machinery and larger ducts can be imported into NAPA to ease the design of tighter areas, where extra space is often on the smaller side.

 For more information and pricing, please contact NAPA Sales (email@example.com).